harshal301002/Fine-Tuned-GPT-for-Mental-Health/README.md

-# Fine-Tuned GPT for Domain-Specific Information Retrieval
+# Fine-Tuned GPT for Mental Health

 This repository contains an implementation of a fine-tuned GPT model for domain-specific knowledge retrieval using LoRA, RAG, and ONNX optimization.